bharath/section/README.md

 ## Requirements

-7.7.1 version of [Gutenberg](https://github.com/WordPress/gutenberg) plugin needs to be installed.
+Tested with 5.4-RC2-47447 and 7.7.1 version of [Gutenberg](https://github.com/WordPress/gutenberg) plugin.

 ## Bugs